The feral predator-free project

-The decline in our wildlife is occurring even in our national parks.
-Many species are locally extinct across the national park estate, while many other species occur now in much lower numbers and are at risk of local extinction.
+The decline of our wildlife is occurring even in our protected areas.
+Some species are locally extinct across the national park estate, while other species occur now in much lower numbers and are at risk of local extinction.

-A recent parliamentary inquiry into the problem of feral and pet cats in Australia has recommended an expansion of Australia's network of predator-free safe-havens across a range of ecosystems.
-This network of cat-free islands and fenced exclosures have prevented the extinctions of 13 mammal species and protected 40 mammal species susceptible to cats and foxes have been further protected across Australia.
+A recent parliamentary inquiry into the problem of feral and pet cats in Australia has recommended the expansion of Australia's network of predator-free safe-havens across a range of ecosystems.
+As a result, 13 mammal species have been saved from extinction and 40 mammal species susceptible to cats and foxes have been further protected across Australia.

-Feral cats and foxes are the key drivers of the decline in most mammals, and have a serious impact on bird, reptile and amphibian species.
+Feral cats and foxes are the key drivers of the decline of most mammals, and have a serious impact on bird, reptile and amphibian species.

 Feral cats are listed as a key threatening process under the Commonwealth’s Environment Protection and Biodiversity Conservation Act 1999, as well as the NSW Biodiversity Conservation Act 2016.
-They kill over 1.5 billion native birds, reptiles and frogs each year.
-In New South Wales, cats are thought to impact 117 threatened species, more than any other feral animal species.
+They kill over 1.5 billion native birds, reptiles and frogs each year in Australia.
+In New South Wales, they are thought to impact 117 threatened species, more than any other feral animal species.